COS301-SE-2022/Office-Booker/README.md

 # OfficeBooker

 ## Kryptos Kode - Office Booker - Project Description
-The Office Booker is a program designed to help employees with booking a slot for a specific date in their office.
-Employees were used to working from home due to covid and such they need a program to assist with organising who uses the office and when they use the office, as they have not been using in person facilities for quite some time.
-This will allow employees to ensure they have a space to work in the office beforehand and that no other employee will try to take their slot away.
+Office Booker is a program designed to help employees with booking desk space and meeting rooms for a specific date in their office.
+Many companies have downscaled their office space so therefore not every employee can be in the office at once.
+Office Booker provides a reliable way to book space for employees to work at their office.

-##Demo Recordings
+## Demo Recordings

 Demo 1: https://drive.google.com/drive/folders/1LMWiUeVbseF6iQV0pY3MOf2jIRsHL7-C?usp=sharing